samlaihei/BADFit/README.md

 Refer to __[Tutorial.ipynb](https://github.com/samlaihei/BADFit/blob/main/Tutorial.ipynb)__ for a detailed guide.

+The key features of this code are:
+-  Provide a Bayesian framework to constrain BH properties from a provided Spectral Energy Distribution (SED) utilising ray-traced models of the multi-temperature thermal accretion disc emission around Kerr BHs.
+-  Use general extinction curve models to deredden the SED.
+-  Define custom priors and parameter thresholds to influence the resulting model.
+Freely fix and vary different parameters.

 ## Acknowledgements

 We thank Marcin Marculewicz, Ashley Hai Tung Tan, and Yanina Lopez Bonilla for testing the installation and raising several issues.